Azure/Cloud-Native/website/blog/2022-09-14/index.md

 2. Using Managed Identity to connect to Azure services
 3. Connecting to services securely for Dapr-enabled apps

+## Secure access to external services without Dapr

-## Leveraging Container Apps secrets at runtime
+### Leveraging Container Apps secrets at runtime

 Users can leverage this approach for any values which need to be securely stored, however, it is recommended to use Managed Identity where possible when connecting to Azure-specific resources.